ianrenton/ianrenton.com/_planesailing/2020-10-01-antenna-and-receiver.markdown

 ![Plane Sailing Banner](/hardware/planesailing/banner5.png){: .center}

-If you've seen <a href="/hardware/flight-tracker">my first flight tracker</a>, you will probably have noticed that it uses a stock RTL-SDR v3 tuner, and the basic extendable dipole antenna that comes in the RTL-SDR kit.
+If you've seen [my first flight tracker](/hardware/flight-tracker), you will probably have noticed that it uses a stock RTL-SDR v3 tuner, and the basic extendable dipole antenna that comes in the RTL-SDR kit.
 In converting that project to become "Plane Sailing", I decided to improve the antenna and receiver hardware for ADS-B tracking.
 Of course, I had to add a second antenna for the AIS tracking part of the project, since the two technologies use different frequencies and therefore benefit from different antenna lengths.

 ![Antenna setup](/hardware/planesailing/antennas-labelled.jpg){: .center}
-<center><em>Antennas on my roof</em></center><br/>
+*Antennas on my roof*

 ## ADS-B Antenna & Receiver